Metroid Prime 4 is in development, but when exactly we'll get our hands on it remains a mystery.

 Tanabe said that he'd like to create a Metroid game which featured both Sylux and Samus and explored their dynamic, something which we'd also like to see happen; the characters have an unexplored and potentially interesting history.
 It's known that Sylux isn't the biggest fan for Samus or the Federation, yet he uses a Federation weapon.
 That alone has us thinking he'd make an engaging villain for a new title.

-- That's what's coming but these are the best games you can play on Nintendo Switch right now
+- These are the best Nintendo Switch games you can play right now